torontomulibrary/digital-preservation-public/docs/workflow-archivematica.md

 *If the file has an unusual name (eg. uncommon characters) then you will need to [follow Permafrost documentation and download the METS XML](#checking-the-aip)

-Refer to the metadata.csv file you downloaded from [the Transfers Metadata folder](https://drive.google.com/drive/folders/1JXbKXBlKSaHIhov6-uY82pkkqOTmXob6) as part of [Preprocessing / Pre-Ingest Procedures: # 4.
+Refer to the metadata.csv file you downloaded from [the Transfers Metadata folder][REDACTED] as part of [Preprocessing / Pre-Ingest Procedures: # 4.
 Make metadata.csv file](/docs/workflow-preprocessing.md#4-make-metadatacsv-file) to check the metadata.

 First check the fonds number: